-Phase I-II clinical trial designs combine conventional phase I and phase II trials by determining a dose of a new agent based on both toxicity and efficacy (Gooley et al., 1994; Thall and Russell, 1998; O'Quigley et al., 2001; Braun, 2002; Thall and Cook, 2004; Bekele and Shen, 2005; Zhang et al., 2006; Yin et al., 2006; Yuan and Yin, 2011a).
-Most commonly, a small phase I trial based on toxicity (Storer, 1989; O'Quigley et al., 1990; Babb et al., 1998; Conaway et al., 2004) first is conducted to choose a putatively safe dose, the "maximum tolerated dose" (MTD), and a phase II trial then is conducted (Gehan, 1969; Fleming, 1982; Simon, 1989; Thall and Simon, 1994; Thall et al., 1995; Bryant and Day, 1995), using the MTD, with efficacy the primary outcome.
+Phase I-II clinical trial designs combine conventional phase I and phase II trials by determining a dose of a new agent based on both toxicity and efficacy (Gooley et al. 1994; Thall and Russell 1998; O'Quigley, Hughes, and Fenton 2001; Braun 2002; Thall and Cook 2004; Bekele and Shen 2005; Zhang, Sargent, and Mandrekar 2006; Yin, Li, and Ji 2006; Yuan and Yin 2011a).
+Most commonly, a small phase I trial based on toxicity (Storer 1989; O'Quigley, Pepe, and Fisher 1990; Babb, Rogatko, and Zacks 1998; Conaway, Dunbar, and Peddada 2004) first is conducted to choose a putatively safe dose, the maximum tolerated dose (MTD), and a phase II trial then is conducted (Gehan 1969; Fleming 1982; Simon 1989; Thall and Simon 1994; Thall, Simon, and Estey 1995; Bryant and Day 1995), using the MTD, with efficacy the primary outcome.
 This conventional approach may lead to several problems.
 (1) Informal dose adjustments often are made in phase II if excessive toxicity is observed, which invalidates assumed properties of any efficacy-based design.
 (2) Operating characteristics of the entire phase I - phase II process are seldom computed.
 (3) Separate designs ignore the trade-off between efficacy and toxicity that often underlies therapeutic decision making.
 Since phase I-II designs address these problems explicitly, a natural question is why such designs are used infrequently for actual trials.
 While these are complex issues, the following logistical problem may play a prominent role.